-- 56. Q. May a contractor who enters into a contract with an eligible Louisiana parish or Florida county to prepare a multiyear plan and/or grant application compete for subsequent procurements related to that multiyear plan and/or grant application? - A. No. Consistent with 2 CFR 200.319, to help ensure objective contractor performance and eliminate unfair competitive advantage, a contractor who prepares the multiyear plan and/or grant application, or develops the draft specifications, requirements, statements of work, and/or invitation for bids or request for proposals for the project grant may not compete for subsequent procurement contracts to implement that multiyear plan or project grant.
+- Q59.
+May a contractor who enters into a contract with an eligible Louisiana parish or Florida county to prepare a multiyear plan and/or grant application compete for subsequent procurements related to that multiyear plan and/or grant application? - A. No. Consistent with 2 CFR § 200.319, to help ensure objective contractor performance and eliminate unfair competitive advantage, a contractor who prepares the multiyear plan and/or grant application, or develops the draft specifications, requirements, statements of work, and/or invitation for bids or request for proposals for the project grant may not compete for subsequent procurement contracts to implement that multiyear plan or project grant.

-57. Q. What procurement procedures should states, counties, and parishes use?
+Q60.
+What procurement procedures should states, counties, and parishes use?

-A. States should follow state procurement procedures.
-Counties and parishes should follow their own procurement procedures; however, the procedures followed by counties and parishes must be consistent with and conform to Federal procurement standards.
-See 2 CFR 200.318-200.326.
+A. States should follow state procurement procedures and as applicable, the procurement standards set forth in 2 CFR § 200.321 through 2 CFR§ 200.323, and 2 CFR § 200.327 (see 2 CFR § 200.317).
+Counties and parishes should follow their own procurement procedures; however, the procedures followed by counties and parishes must be consistent with and conform to the procurement standards set forth in 2 CFR § 200.318 through 2 CFR § 200.327.

-58. Q. When is it allowable for an eligible Louisiana parish or Florida county to hire/contract without competition?
+Q61.
+When is it allowable for an eligible Louisiana parish or Florida county to hire/contract without competition?

-A. For a non-Federal entity that is not a state, e.g., an eligible Louisiana parish or Florida county, all procurement transactions must be conducted in a manner providing full and open competition pursuant to 2 CFR 200.319(a).
-The OMB's Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards states at 2 CFR 200.320(f):
+A. For a non-Federal entity that is not a state, e.g., an eligible Louisiana parish or Florida county, all procurement transactions must be conducted in a manner providing full and open competition pursuant to 2 CFR § 200.319(a).
+The OMB's Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards states at 2 CFR § 200.320(c):